-Needless to say that 'significance' is a legal standard rather than a rule.
+'Significance' is a legal standard rather than a rule.
 Given that a standard does not lay down any precise legal test, it merely requires the exercise of judgment on specific grounds, according to the specificities of the individual case.
-However, the CJEU has expanded upon that standard in the Waddenzee case: a plan or project is deemed not to
+From an ecosystemic perspective, the impact would become significant where the ecosystem has lost his ability to reorganise itself in order to provide the same ecological functions.
+The CJEU has expanded upon that standard in the Waddenzee case: a plan or project is deemed not to entail significant effect where 'it is considered not likely to adversely affect the integrity of the site concerned and consequently, not likely to give rise to deterioration or significant disturbances within the meaning of Article 6(2)'.37

-Furthermore, the fact that the Habitats Directive requires assessment of the projects likely to have significant effects is not merely a question of drawing the line between small and large-sized projects.
-As the CJEU already stated with respect to the EIA procedure 'even a small-scale project can have significant effects on the environment if it is in a location where the environmental factors [...], such as fauna and flora, soil, water, climate or cultural heritage, are sensitive to the slightest alteration'.29
+The fact that the Habitats Directive requires assessment of the projects likely to have significant effects is not merely a question of drawing the line between small and large-sized projects.
+As the CJEU already stated with respect to the EIA procedure 'even a small-scale project can have significant effects on the